Powerlearnproject/se-day1-assignment-lewiskirega/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

-    IDE is a tol that helps in writing, testing, debugging and testing code eg. visual studio code and VCS is  important because it tracks changes made to code and helps in co-ordinating work among team members.eg. git
+    IDE is a tool that helps in writing, testing, debugging and testing code eg. visual studio code and VCS is  important because it tracks changes made to code and helps in co-ordinating work among team members.eg. git

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.